How to Stay Calm Under Pressure: Lessons from a Neurosurgeon

 “Check your own pulse first.”

-But here's the thing: the techniques that keep surgeons calm during 15-hour brain operations can help you handle pressure in your own life - whether that's a big presentation at work, a difficult conversation, or any high-stakes situation you're facing.
+But here’s the thing: the same techniques that keep surgeons calm during 15-hour brain operations can help you handle pressure in your own life — whether that’s a big presentation, a tough conversation, or any high-stakes moment you face.

 The Foundation: Preparation Is Everything